githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 - Set the name, description, and README
 - Add issues and pull requests to your project

-## Creating an organization project
+## Creating an organization level project

 First we want to lay the foundation of your Project by creating a new Project.
 This is fairly simple and you can do this relatively quickly.